Lessons from Photography: How to Better Visualize Data

 Likewise, in order to capture attention and be useful, a viz must have a clear intent.
 When I visualize data using Tableau, I force myself to set a clear question or hypothesis before digging into the data or even before looking for the data.

-For example, earlier this summer, it took me a few days to find a question that would have a social dimension as well as a sport-related angle: Are Paralympics encouraged by the main Olympics countries?
+For example, July was Sports Month on Tableau Public.
+It took me a few days to find a question that would have a social dimension as well as a sport-related angle: Are Paralympics encouraged by the main Olympics countries?

 As I wanted to convince people that the Paralympics should be considered as important as the Olympics, I chose to use a newspaper layout to add a serious tone.
 For the same reason, I chose to use only two colors.
 Then I chose two KPIs that would allow me to compare each country performances in both Games.
 The KPIs, the layout, and the data that I used all derived from the question I wanted to answer: